September 18th, 2024

 +

-Math Regents Prep (HS Only) with Mr. Messan
+Math Regents Prep (HS) with Mr. Messan

 This will cover most of the high school math topics and concepts with exercises.
 This reviews the knowledge tested in High School Regents Exam, SAT and College Placement exams too.
 Moreover, this class gives an ample opportunity for those students who are interested in achieving proficiency in the subject to have a successful transition to the next school grade or college.